Samrat-03/CMOS-Inverter/README.md

 # CMOS Inverter
--In this project we will study characteristics of a CMOS Inverter.
+In this project we will study characteristics of a CMOS Inverter.

 ## Tools Used
 - XSCHEM